Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Threat Model

 \subsection{Out of Scope}

 Attackers who are out of the scope of Session’s threat model may be able to break some of the protections Session aims to provide.

-\subsubsection{Network Adversary — Active Attacks}
+\subsubsection{Network Adversary --- Active Attacks}

-A network adversary could conduct active attacks including corrupting or rerouting packets, or adding delays.
-These attacks could compromise the storage and retrieval of messages.
-This is primarily addressed by encrypting data and using onion requests to store and retrieve messages, making targeted attacks by network adversaries difficult.
+A network adversary could conduct active attacks including corrupting or rerouting packets, or adding delays for the purpose of denying service or correlating traffic.
+These attacks could compromise privacy and the accurate storage and retrieval of messages.
+These risks are primarily addressed by encrypting data and using onion requests to store and retrieve messages, making targeted attacks by network adversaries detectable.